Health and social care - Frequently asked questions

 In care homes the main electrical risks are:

-The fixed electrical installation includes the incoming supply cables, switchgear, distribution boards, socket outlets, etc. To reduce risks from the electrical installation it is essential that it is properly installed and maintained.
+The fixed electrical installation includes the incoming supply cables, switchgear, distribution boards and socket outlets.
+To reduce risks from the electrical installation it is essential that it is properly installed and maintained.

 There is no legal requirement for inspection and testing at set intervals.
 The legal requirement is simply to maintain the installation in a safe condition.
-However, guidance on BS 7671, published by the IET, recommends that the fixed electrical installations in residential premises such as care homes should be inspected and tested every 5 years, although the interval can be varied on the advice of a competent person.
+However, BS 7671 recommends that the fixed electrical installations in residential premises such as care homes are inspected and tested every 5 years.
+However, the interval can be varied on the advice of a competent person.
 A competent person, normally an electrician, should carry out the inspection and testing.

 In addition to the 5-year inspection and testing, regular visual checks of the installation are an essential part of any preventive maintenance programme.
-Checks can be carried out by staff trained in what to look for, eg broken socket covers, but they should not dismantle or attempt to repair equipment, unless they are competent to do so.
+Checks can be carried out by staff trained in what to look for, for example broken socket covers.
+However, they should not dismantle or attempt to repair equipment, unless they are competent to do so.
 You can decide on the frequency of these checks, based on risk and results from previous inspections.

 Infection control